llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 # Summary

-TODO

 _Kubernetes In Action_'s roadmap takes us on a journey with the end goal of developing _Kubia_ - a contrived sample application - while exploring the core concepts of Kubernetes in depth.
-Beyond the basics, the book explains the architecture, how pods communicate with each other, how to secure your K8S cluster, pod affinity and anti-affinity, tolerations, the API service, and how to extend Kubernetes with custom resources.
+Beyond the basics, some of the things this book explains are Kubernetes' architecture, how pods communicate with each other, how to secure your K8S cluster, pod affinity and anti-affinity, tolerations, the API service, and how to extend Kubernetes with custom resources.
 The reader is kept engaged with practical exercises throughout by applying configurations and testing them.
 These configurations and extra resources can be found in the book's [GitHub repository](https://github.com/luksa/kubernetes-in-action).